-Amber Heard Still Hasn't Received Settlement Money From Johnny Depp Divorce
+Amber Heard Is Still Waiting On Money From Johnny Depp

 Amber Heard is still donating every penny of her divorce settlement to charity, she just has to finalize her divorce first.